abhishek9sharma/hugo-academic/content/publication/temporalkernel.md

 publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "In *31st International Conference on Software Maintenance and Evolution (ICSME)*, IEEE" publication_short = ""
+publication = "In *Proceedings of the 2016 SIAM International Conference on Data Mining (SDM)*, IEEE" publication_short = ""

 # Abstract and optional shortened version.